-To conduct this audit, auditors used a variety of methods, including examining School and ADE records to review 881 of 8,804 students over the three fiscal years audited.
+To conduct this audit, auditors used a variety of methods, including examining School and ADE records to review 536 of 5,350 students over the three fiscal years audited.
 Adjustments to ADM are based solely on those identified students that the auditors evaluated further and are not extrapolated to create findings for the entire student population.
 Auditors also reviewed state statutes and School policies and procedures and interviewed School management and staff.
 Specifically:

 - Enrollment data Auditors reviewed student schedules, enrollment histories and attendance data to determine if the enrollment data reported to ADE was correct.
 Auditors compared the entry and exit dates to determine if an adjustment was necessary.
-Auditors also reviewed absences to ensure that they were reported correctly and made adjustments if they were needed. - Student files Auditors reviewed student files to ensure that they maintained required documentation such as birth certificates, immunization records, and supporting residency documentation.
+Auditors also reviewed absences to ensure that they were reported correctly and made adjustments if they were needed. - Instructional hours Auditors reviewed the School's bell schedules and calendars for the fiscal years audited and determined that the School provided at least the minimum number of instructional hours as required by statute for each grade level. - Student files Auditors reviewed student files to ensure that they maintained required documentation such as birth certificates, immunization records, and supporting residency documentation.
 Auditors identified files that did not contain all the documentation that was required to be kept in them by statute and ADE guidelines. - FTE calculations Auditors reviewed the bell schedules and student schedules to determine whether the School reported the correct full-time enrollment (FTE) data to ADE.
-Auditors calculated the FTE based on the classes and time a student was enrolled in the School, and compared the FTE to what was reported to ADE.
-When the FTE was incorrect, auditors made an adjustment. - Instructional hours Auditors reviewed the bell schedules and calendars for the School for FY2016, FY2017 and FY2018.
-The total instructional hours offered for each grade met the minimum required by statute for each of the three fiscal years audited. - SPED data Auditors determined whether an adjusted student had also been funded for a special education (SPED) category.
+Auditors calculated the FTE based on the classes and time a student was enrolled in the School and compared the FTE to what was reported to ADE.
+When the FTE was incorrect, auditors made an adjustment. - SPED data Auditors determined whether an adjusted student had also been funded for a special education (SPED) category.
 No material findings were identified for this area.